 How often should a litter box be scooped?

 A litter box should be scooped daily.
-The litter in the box can form clusters due to urine or can have poop burrowed inside which needs to be disposed to avoid odor.
+The litter in the box can form clusters due to urine or can have poop burrowed inside which needs to be disposed of to avoid odor.

 How often should you change a litter box?

 This depends upon the material of the litter box.
-Ideally it is recommended to change the box every 2-3 months.
+Ideally, it is recommended to change the box every 2-3 months.
 If the litter box is made of stainless steel, it is durable and scratch-proof whereas plastic can wear off pretty easily.